saojs/sao/docs/README.md

 ### From Repo

-You can generate project from a git repo:
+You can generate project from a GitHub repo:

 ```bash
 cd new-project